codalab/codalab-worksheets/docs/REST-API-Reference.md

 ## Bundle_Stores API
 ### `GET /bundle_stores`

 Fetch the bundle stores available to the user.

-Returns a dictionary in which the keys are the bundle store uuids, and the values are tuples with the owner_id, name, and url.
+No required arguments.

+Returns a list of bundle stores, each having the following parameters:
+- `uuid`: bundle store UUID
+- `owner_id`: (integer) owner of bundle store
+- `name`: name of bundle store
+- `storage_type`: type of storage being used for bundle store (GCP, AWS, etc)
+- `storage_format`: the format in which storage is being stored (UNCOMPRESSED, COMPRESSED_V1, etc)
+- `url`: a self-referential URL that points to the bundle store.

 ### `POST /bundle_stores`

 Add a bundle store that the user can access.
-Request body must contain the fields in BundleStoreSchema.
+Required JSON parameters:
+- `name`: name of bundle store
+- `storage_type`: type of storage being used for bundle store (GCP, AWS, etc)
+- `storage_format`: the format in which storage is being stored (UNCOMPRESSED, COMPRESSED_V1, etc)
+- `url`: a self-referential URL that points to the bundle store.
+- `authentication`: key for authentication that the bundle store uses.
+Returns the UUID of the created bundle store.

 ### `PUT /bundle_stores/<uuid:re:0x[0-9a-f]{32}>`

 Update a bundle store that the user can access.
+Query Parameters:
+- `uuid`: uuid of bundle store
-The request should contain at least one the fields in BundleStoreSchema.
+JSON Parameters (needs to contain at least one of these):
+    - `name`: name of bundle store
+    - `storage_type`: type of storage being used for bundle store (GCP, AWS, etc)
+    - `storage_format`: the format in which storage is being stored (UNCOMPRESSED, COMPRESSED_V1, etc)
+    - `url`: a self-referential URL that points to the bundle store.
+    - `authentication`: key for authentication that the bundle store uses.

 ### `GET /bundle_stores/<uuid:re:0x[0-9a-f]{32}>`

 Fetch the bundle store corresponding to the specified uuid.

-Returns a dictionary in which the key id the bundle store uuid, and the value is a tuple with the owner_id, name, and url.
+Returns a single bundle store, with the following parameters:
+- `uuid`: bundle store UUID
+- `owner_id`: owner of bundle store
+- `name`: name of bundle store
+- `storage_type`: type of storage being used for bundle store (GCP, AWS, etc)
+- `storage_format`: the format in which storage is being stored (UNCOMPRESSED, COMPRESSED_V1, etc)
+- `url`: a self-referential URL that points to the bundle store.

 ### `DELETE /bundle_stores/<uuid:re:0x[0-9a-f]{32}>`

-Delete the bundle store that the user can access.
-Note that you can’t delete a bundle store unless there are no BundleLocations associated with it.
+Delete the specified bundle store.
+Note that you can't delete a bundle store unless there are no BundleLocations associated with it.
+Query Parameters:
+- `uuid`: uuid of bundle store

 &uarr; [Back to Top](#table-of-contents)